oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

       routes: ...
 ```

-And, I added a `WebClientConfiguration` class to configure `WebClient` to include the access token with its requests.
+I added a `WebClientConfiguration` class to configure `WebClient` to include the access token with its requests.

 ```java
 package com.example.apigateway.config;